spectrocloud/librarium/docs/docs-content/enterprise-version/install-palette/install-on-vmware/vmware-system-requirements.md

 ## Zone Tagging

 Zone tagging is required for dynamic storage allocation across fault domains when provisioning workloads that require persistent storage.
-This is required to install the Palette Platform itself and is also helpful for workloads deployed in the tenant clusters if they have persistent storage needs.
-Use vSphere tags on data centers(k8s-region) and compute clusters (k8s-zone) to create distinct zones in your environment.
+This is required to install the Palette  and is also helpful for workloads deployed in the tenant clusters if they have persistent storage needs.
+Use vSphere tags on data centers (k8s-region) and compute clusters (k8s-zone) to create distinct zones in your environment.

 For example, assume your vCenter environment includes three compute clusters, cluster-1, cluster-2, and cluster-3, that are part of vSphere Object, Tag Category, and Tag value as shown in the table.